-Lebanon, Israel to begin indirect talks over maritime border
+Lebanon, Israel begin indirect talks over maritime border

 Beirut hopes that oil and gas discoveries in its territorial waters will help it overcome the crisis and pay back its massive debt that stands at 170% of the GDP, making it one of the highest in the world.

-The U.S.-mediated talks are to take place at a U.N. post along the border known as Ras Naqoura on the edge of the Lebanese border town of Naqoura.
+The U.S.-mediated talks began at a U.N. post along the border known as Ras Naqoura on the edge of the Lebanese border town of Naqoura.
 The Lebanese delegation will speak through U.N. and U.S. officials to the Israelis.

 Israel and Lebanon have no diplomatic relations and are technically in a state of war.
 They each claim about 860 square kilometers (330 square miles) of the Mediterranean Sea as being within their own exclusive economic zones.